rachel-bridge/IMAGE-obj-sonification-prototypes/documentation/depth_implementations.md

 Once that's created, it calls `Tone.getTransport().start()` to start the scheduled playback.

-# Single Echo (`echo.js`)

-## Configuration globals
+## Calculating duration
-The global variables are identical to those in the "Thrown Ball" prototype (above), except that `STOP_DURATION` is renamed `ECHO_DURATION`.
-It refers to the same thing: the duration of the secondary tone.
+The duration of the primary tone is also the time between the start of the primary and secondary tones.

-## On-load initialization
-Same as "Thrown Ball" prototype.
+It's calculated by normalizing the depth value to the range [0.01, 3], where the secondary tone plays 0.01 seconds after the primary tone when depth = 0.
+That range was selected because an object in the extreme foreground shouldn't really have an "echo" of any kind.
+An offset of 0.01 seconds is enough that the signals don't interfere with one another, while still overlapping enough that to most people it seems like one sound.

+## Limitations / Bugs
+A specific bug in this prototype is that if you keep playing/pausing, the tones get louder (not immediately but pretty quickly), to the point that after about 3 play/pauses it gets uncomfortably loud and the sound is distorted.

+I have absolutely no idea why this is, and have not had the time to look into it (sorry).

 ## Effects
+Different effects are applied in the two variations.

+### Panning - both
+Panning is applied and calculated the same way in both variations.

+For each object, the main and secondary tone are both panned to the same location.
+The x coordinate of the object centroid (from json def'n) is normalized to the [-1, 1] range (instead of [0, 1] original range).
+This value is passed as parameter to a `Tone.Panner` object.

+### "Echo" Effects
 The main tone is passed through the **panner**, and then to output.
 The echo is passed in series through the **reverb**, **low pass filter**, **panner**, and finally to output.

 If you want to change any of these parameters, you can generally change the normalized min and max and see what that does to it, and go from there.

-### Panning
-For each object, the original tone and its echo are both panned to the same location.
-The x coordinate of the object centroid (from json def'n) is normalized to the [-1, 1] range (instead of [0, 1] original range).
-This value is passed as parameter to a `Tone.Panner` object.

-### Reverb
+#### Reverb
 A reverb is applied to the echo tone of each object, with parameters based on the object's depth (from json def'n).
 The depth value is converted to the decay time (in seconds) and the wet ratio ([0,1]), in both cases using the normalization equation defined at the top of this document.
 Decay time uses the range [0.5, 5], where decay = 0.5s when depth = 0.
 Wet ratio uses the range [0.5, 0.96], where wet = 0.5 when depth = 0.
 These values are passed as the `decay` and `wet` parameters to a `Tone.Reverb` object.
 These ranges were chosen by trial and error.
 For context: common values for reverb decay is between 1-3s, with 3s-5s if you're trying to make something sound far away.
 In that case, the "wet" ratio is often very extreme, as much as 0% dry 100% wet (many DAWs let you edit these indepently, not just as a ratio as in Tone.js).
 I didn't use `wet=1` because it didn't sound very good.

-### Low pass filter
+#### Low pass filter
 A low pass filter is applies to the echo tone of each object, with cutoff frequency based on the object's depth.
 The rolloff is always the same (12dB/octave, default).
 The result is passed as the `frequency` parameter of a `Tone.Filter` object with `type="lowpass"`.
 The depth value is put through a function that converts it to frequency in hertz (Hz).
 I used a completely arbitrary function that produced the results I wanted.
 The important thing is that the cutoff frequency drops off more sharply through the higher frequencies.
 The higher frequencies sound much closer together to the human ear, which was probably why it sounded like it wasn't getting "far away" fast enough with a linear function.
 There's a floor of 950Hz, which was arbitrarily chosen as the lowest the cutoff frequency could go, based on trial and error.